pedrofolim/devbox/osx-8/brew.md

 ## Sublime

-This can install the popular Sumblime text editor.
+This can install the popular Sublime text editor.

 ```bash
 brew cask install sublime-text